2-in-1 laptop

-A 2-in-1 laptop, also known as 2-in-1 PC, 2-in-1 tablet, laplet, tabtop, laptop tablet, or simply 2-in-1, is a portable computer that has features of both tablets and laptops.
+A 2-in-1 laptop, also known as a convertible laptop, 2-in-1 PC, 2-in-1 tablet, laplet, tabtop, laptop tablet, or simply 2-in-1, is a portable computer that has features of both tablets and laptops.

 2-in-1 PCs consist of portable computer components within light and thin chassis, and exemplify technological convergence.
-They are convenient for media consumption and non-intensive tasks in tablet mode yet useful for content production in laptop mode.
+They are convenient for media consumption and non-intensive tasks in tablet mode yet useful for content creation in laptop mode.

 Terminology

 Before the emergence of 2-in-1s and their denomination as such, technology journalists used the words convertible and hybrid to denominate pre-2-in-1 portable computers: Convertible typically denominated those that featured a mechanism to conceal the physical keyboard by sliding or rotating it behind the chassis, and hybrid those that featured a hot-pluggable, complementary, physical keyboard.
 Both pre-2-in-1 convertibles and hybrids were crossover devices that combined features of both tablets and laptops.
 The later 2-in-1 PCs comprise a category that is a sibling to both the pre-2-in-1 convertibles and hybrids.
 Models of 2-in-1 PC are each similarly categorized as either a 2-in-1 convertible or 2-in-1 detachable, respectively, and despite borrowing the terminology of the pre-2-in-1 PCs, the two species of 2-in-1 PCs are distinct from the two species of pre-2-in-1 PCs because 2-in-1 PCs have additional features of traditional laptops.